whosgonna/Zabbix-Tiny.pm/README.md

     Used to retrieve the last raw json message from the zabbix server,  including the "jsonrpc", "id", and "auth".

-- my $json\_prepared = $zabbix->json\_response;
+- my $json\_prepared = $zabbix->json\_prepared;

-    Used to retrieve the last raw json message from the zabbix server,  including the "jsonrpc", "id", and "auth".
+    Used to retrieve the raw json message ready to be sent to Zabbix server, including the "jsonrpc", "id" and "auth".

 - my $verbose = $zabbix->last\_response;